flo-l/flip/README.md

 - Define items in current scope with (define *name* *whatever*)

-- Define rust fns and make them callable in scheme (see src/native.rs for examples)
+- Define rust fns and make them callable in scheme (see src/native for examples)
-  - I implemented some stuff, like basic math, list operations, etc. all in native.rs with a ton of macros to reduce boilerplate
+  - I implemented some stuff, like basic math, list operations, etc. all in src/native/primitive_forms.rs with a ton of macros to reduce boilerplate
-  - Also all special forms like if, lambda etc. are implemented there
-  - Type conversions also in native.rs
+  - Type conversions also in src/native/primitive_forms.rs

 - Create scheme procedures with (lambda *optional_name* (args*) code)
   - They have their own scope